joakimunge/denoliver/README.md

 Install as a Deno executable.

 > NOTE: Deno is a secure runtime by default.
-You need to include the `--allow-net`, `--allow-read` and `--allow-write` flags to make sure Denoliver can serve your directory.
+You need to include the `--allow-net`, `--allow-read`, `--allow-write`, and `--allow-sys` flags to make sure Denoliver can serve your directory and display network addresses.

 ```
-$ deno install --allow-net --allow-read --allow-write --allow-run https://deno.land/x/denoliver/mod.ts
+$ deno install --global --allow-net --allow-read --allow-write --allow-sys https://deno.land/x/denoliver/mod.ts
 ```

 or if you're not happy with the name:

 ```
-$ deno install -n whateverNameYouWant --allow-net --allow-read --allow-write --allow-run https://deno.land/x/denoliver/mod.ts
+$ deno install --global -n whateverNameYouWant --allow-net --allow-read --allow-write --allow-sys https://deno.land/x/denoliver/mod.ts
 ```

-## Why do I need the `--allow-run` flag?
+## Why do I need the `--allow-sys` flag?

 _You don't need it!
 You can still use Denoliver as normal without this flag._

-Currently Deno does not provide a way to access local network interfaces, so to do this you need to allow denoliver to spawn the subprocess `ipconfig` and fetch the address from there.
-When [this](https://github.com/denoland/deno/issues/3802) implementation gets finished, this module will probably be deprecated.

-This code is published for you to use here: https://github.com/joakimunge/deno-local-ip/
+Denoliver uses `Deno.networkInterfaces()` (available since Deno 1.19) to display your local network address.
+This API requires the `--allow-sys` permission.
+If you don't provide this flag, Denoliver will still work but won't be able to show the network address in the startup message.

 ## Running